Gil Won-ok: Early life

 Gil Won-ok was born in 1928, probably on 30 November, in Huichon, Korea, Empire of Japan, and spent her early years in Pyongyang.

 In 1940, at the age of thirteen, Gil boarded a train to a Japanese factory where she was promised work.
 Instead of being taken to a factory, Gil was taken to Harbin, Manchuria, and brought to a comfort station in the winter of 1940 where, from thirteen to eighteen years old, she was repeatedly sexually assaulted by Japanese soldiers.
 During the years Gil spent as a victim of military sexual slavery, she contracted syphilis, which generated tumors in her body, leading to four surgeries.
 Complications from surgery prompted doctors to give Gil a hysterectomy which left her sterile.
-After the war, Gil tried to go back home to North Korea, but when she got to the border, it was closed.
-Gil never was able to return home.
+After the war, Gil tried to go back home to North Korea, but when she got to the border, it was closed and she was never was able to return.
 She later operated a food stand and sold Korean rice wine.

 Activist work

-In 1998, Gil followed the lead of previous comfort women and publicly came out about the sexual violence that was forcefully inflicted upon her for five years of her life.
+In 1998, Gil followed the lead of previous comfort women and publicly came out about the sexual violence inflicted upon her for five years.
 Gil later became an activist, advocating for an official apology from Japan for the crimes they committed during World War II.
 Even though she was unable to bear children, she adopted a son after he was left at a gambling house where she worked.
 He is now a minister.
 In later years, Gil lived with other former comfort women in a home run by The Korean Council for the Women Drafted for Military Sexual Slavery by Japan called Our Peaceful House.

 After she publicly came out about the violent crimes that were inflicted upon her by the Japanese Imperial Army, she vowed to dedicate the rest of her life to demanding an official apology from Japan, as they failed to take accountability for the crimes that were committed during World War II.
 Every Wednesday, Gil participated in the Wednesday Demonstrations, which have been held every week since 8 January 1992, in front of the Japanese Embassy in Korea as an act of protest.
 Along with participating in the Wednesday Demonstrations, Gil travelled the world speaking at locations including the Japanese Women's University, sharing her story while also advocating for an official apology from Japan.
 She also participated in the 100 Million Petition Campaign, where the goal was to gather 100 million signatures demanding redress for comfort women.
 In 2014, Gil traveled to Geneva, Switzerland, where she delivered a petition of 1.5 million signatures to the Office of the United Nations High Commissioner for Human Rights at the United Nations.